 We believe that a laptop, for the purposes of teaching and learning, is a 'tool of the trade'.
 Subsequently we aim to provide all teaching staff with a laptop.
-In some instances, staff are issued with a tablet depending upon the nature of the work they undertake and the environment in which they operate.
+In some instances, staff are issued with a smartphone and/or a tablet depending upon the nature of the work they undertake and the environment in which they operate.
 However, all equipment is issued under the terms and conditions of this agreement.